United States Military Academy

 The United States Military Academy (USMA), commonly known as West Point, is a United States service academy in West Point, New York, that educates cadets for service as commissioned officers in the United States Army.
 The academy was founded in 1802, and it is the oldest of the five American service academies.
 The Army has occupied the site since establishing a fort there in 1780 during the American Revolutionary War, as it sits on strategic high ground overlooking the Hudson River 50 mi north of New York City.

 West Point's academic program grants the Bachelor of Science degree with a curriculum that grades cadets' performance upon a broad academic program, military leadership performance, and mandatory participation in competitive athletics.
 Candidates for admission must apply directly to the academy and receive a nomination, usually from a member of Congress.
 Students are officers-in-training with the rank of cadet.
 Collectively, the students at the academy are the "United States Corps of Cadets" (USCC).
 The Army fully funds tuition for cadets in exchange for an active duty service obligation upon graduation.
 About 1,300 cadets enter the academy each July, with about 1,000 cadets graduating.
-The academy began admitting female cadets in 1976, and women now comprise around 20% of entrants.
+The academy began admitting female cadets in 1976, and women now make up around 20% of entrants.
 The academy's traditions have influenced other institutions because of its age and unique mission.
 It was the first American college to have an accredited civil engineering program, and its technical curriculum became a model for engineering schools.
 It was also the first college to have class rings.

 West Point fields 15 men's and nine women's National Collegiate Athletic Association (NCAA) sports teams.
 Cadets compete in one sport every fall, winter, and spring season at the intramural, club, or intercollegiate level.
 Its football team was a national power in the early and mid-20th century, winning three national championships.
-Its alumni are collectively referred to as "The Long Gray Line," which include U.S. presidents Dwight D. Eisenhower and Ulysses S. Grant; Confederate president Jefferson Davis; Confederate generals Robert E. Lee and Stonewall Jackson; American poet Edgar Allan Poe; U.S. generals William Tecumseh Sherman, John J. Pershing, Douglas MacArthur, Omar Bradley, and George Patton; presidents of Costa Rica, Nicaragua, and the Philippines; and 76 Medal of Honor recipients.
+Its alumni are collectively referred to as "The Long Gray Line" and include U.S. presidents Dwight D. Eisenhower and Ulysses S. Grant; Confederate president Jefferson Davis; Confederate generals Robert E. Lee and Stonewall Jackson; American poet Edgar Allan Poe (did not graduate but was court-martialed for intentional neglect of duties); U.S. generals William Tecumseh Sherman, John J. Pershing, Douglas MacArthur, Omar Bradley, and George Patton; presidents of Costa Rica, Nicaragua, and the Philippines; and 76 Medal of Honor recipients.